tonethar/IGME-230-GDD-Master/notes/php-user-agent-demo.md

 ## IV.
 Filtering the HTML based on the user-agent

-Here is a simple program that will deliver different HTML to a device depending on whether it is a iPAd, iPhone, or Android device.
+Here is a simple program that will deliver different HTML to a device depending on whether it is a iPad, iPhone, or Android device.
 If the device is none of these, it will receive a default HTML page.

 **user-agent-demo.php**
 ```php